 - Sarasota

-The planned model is statewide telehealth: once MyStreetHealth is licensed and open in Florida, patients physically located in Florida at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.
+The model is statewide telehealth: patients physically located in Florida at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.

 Frequently asked questions